Skip to content

 | { ok: true; output: OUT }

-| { ok: false; expected: true; error: DECLARED } // narrowed to the declared union
+| { ok: false; expected: true; error: DECLARED } // one of the errors this action declared

 | { ok: false; expected: false; error: NiceError }; // anything else